-- Know the names, dosages, and side effects of drugs and what they are used for.
+First off, learn about the medicine your doctor prescribes.
+Know the names, dosages, and side effects of the drugs and what they're used for.
 Always keep a list of the medications with you.

-- If a dose is missed, take it as soon as it's remembered.
-However, if it is almost time for the next dose, skip the missed dose and go back to your regular dosing schedule.
-Two doses should never be taken to make up for the dose missed.
+If you miss a dose, take it as soon as you remember.
+If it's almost time for the next one, it's OK to skip the missed dose and go back to your regular schedule.
+But don't take two doses to make up for the one you forgot to take.

-- Don't take less medication than your doctor prescribes in order to save money.
-You have to take the full amount in order to get the full benefits.
-If drug costs are too high, talk with your doctor about ways to reduce the costs.
+Don't take less medication than your doctor prescribes in order to save money.
+You need to take the full amount to get the drug's benefits.
+If you're worried that you may not be able to afford your meds, talk to your doctor about ways to lower the costs.

 Also check with your doctor before you take any over-the-counter drugs or herbal treatments.
 They may have side effects, make the symptoms of your heart disease worse, or make your other meds less effective.